Epigenetics of physical exercise: DNA methylation

 As summarized in the 2017 review, in rats, exercise enhances the expression of the gene Bdnf, which has an essential role in memory formation.
 Enhanced expression of Bdnf occurs through demethylation of its CpG island promoter at exon IV.
-Demethylation is implemented in part through the actions of thymine-DNA glycosylase and the base excision repairsystem.
+Demethylation is implemented in part through the actions of thymine-DNA glycosylase and the base excision repair system.

 Exercise decreases hippocampus expression of the gene-repressive DNA methylating enzymes DNMT1, DNMT3a and DNMT3b.
 The hippocampus has important functions in memory, spatial navigation and is part of the reward system.
 Exercise also attenuates the global methylation changes induced by stress.

 Exercise has also been found to downregulate protein phosphatase1 (PP1) and calcineurin, both memory-suppressor genes.
 There is evidence that PP1 increases chromatin condensation through the action of dephosphorylating histone proteins, as well as by suppressing methylation and histone acetylation with the aid of HDACs.
 Additionally, Tet1, an important gene for memory formation, has been shown to be upregulated in response to two weeks of exercise.
 Concurrently, exercise also contributed to the demethylation of CpG islands found in the promoter region of gene VegfA, a growth factor that is known to modulate the positive effects that exercise can have towards the brain.